tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 ### private functions

-naming convention for private functions with the same name as public functions:
+naming convention for private functions with the same name as public functions (such private functions usually have higher arity than public functions - e.g. to pass accumulator around):

 - prefix with `_` ("Programming Elixir")
 - prefix with `do_` ("The Elixir Style Guide")